 Perhaps we should decorate ourselves, instead, with the sign of His victory over that death.
 Any common criminal could have died on a cross, but it took God to walk out of the tomb.
-Perhaps instead of a gold-plated cross, those wishing to adorn themselves with something that reminds them of Christ should hang from their necks a crude stone or wooden "O"-the picture of the open tomb and the reviving, ever-budding life we have as a result, and a steady reminder that we serve a risen Lord who sits even now upon His throne in glory.
+Perhaps instead of a gold-plated cross, those wishing to adorn themselves with something that associates them with Christ should hang from their necks a stone "O"-the picture of the open tomb and the reviving, ever-budding life we have as a result, and a steady reminder that we serve a risen Lord who sits even now upon His throne in glory.